rotatineni/-apexfuture_nonprimitives/README.md

 Refer to file "asyncapex" in this project on how to overcome this limitation by serializing your data before passing to @future method and then deserialize inside the @future method.

+General Best Practices for @future methods:
+Since every future method invocation adds one request to the asynchronous queue, avoid design patterns that add large numbers of future requests over a short period of time.
+If your design has the potential to add 2000 or more requests at a time, requests could get delayed due to flow control.
+Here are some best practices you want to keep in mind:
+-- Ensure that future methods execute as fast as possible.
+-- If using Web service callouts, try to bundle all callouts together from the same future method, rather than using a separate future method for each callout.
+-- Conduct thorough testing at scale.
+Test that a trigger enqueuing the @future calls is able to handle a trigger collection of 200 records.
+This helps determine if delays may occur given the design at current and future volumes.
+-- Consider using Batch Apex instead of future methods to process large number of records asynchronously.
+This is more efficient than creating a future request for each record.